Rigdzin Düpa Sādhana

 nyam nang gongpel chöpar bul

-The increase of visionary experience, I present as offering;
+I offer the increase of visionary experience,

 རིག་པ་ཚད་ཕེབས་ངང་དུ་བཤགས༔